 There, on that mountain cliff, it seemed, the dream she held for the region merged with that of Aunt Louize in Sally Loomis’ poem, Neverstill, “The hills shall skip like lambs,” she sang —- Of the mountain scallops ‘gainst the sky engraved.“

 SHEEP IN THE PINE MOUNTAIN VALLEY

-Along the Pine Mountain valley sheep were found on many early subsistance farms.
+Along the Pine Mountain valley sheep were found on many early subsistence farms.
 In 1918, there is evidence that the Shell’s relationship with sheep was one that was long and deep as found in their knowledge of sheep raising and of weaving.
-It is probable that the Shell family had one of the earliest sheep flocks in the Pine Mountain valley.
+It is probable that the Shell family had one of the earliest sheep flocks in the Pine Mountain Valley.